This article is part of a larger series on How to Do Payroll.

-- Weekly: If an employer withholds $600 or more for a calendar month, the employer must report and remit the taxes withheld on a weekly basis.
+- Weekly: If an employer withholds $600 or more for a calendar month, the employer must report and remit the taxes withheld weekly.
 Payments are due the next banking day following the end of the week (generally Monday, unless Monday is a holiday).
 If there was no tax withheld in a particular week, a return for the period is not required.

 For weekly depositors, all filings and payments must be made via Online Wage Tax Filing.

-- Monthly: If an employer withholds $50 or more but less than $600 for any calendar month, the employer must report and remit taxes on a monthly basis.
+- Monthly: If an employer withholds $50 or more but less than $600 for any calendar month, the employer must report and remit taxes monthly.

 For monthly depositors, if withholding is more than $200 but less than $600, all filings and payments must be made via Online Wage Tax Filing.
 If withholding is more than $50 but less than $200, filing and payment is not required to be filed online.

-- Quarterly: If an employer withholds less than $50 for any calendar month, the employer must remit taxes on a quarterly basis.
+- Quarterly: If an employer withholds less than $50 for any calendar month, the employer must remit taxes quarterly.
 Form RI-941 must accompany the payment.
 Both the return and payment are due on or before the last day of the month following the close of the quarter.

 For quarterly depositors, online filings and payments are not required.